christianotieno/tic-tac-toe-js/README.md

 ![screenshot](./src/img/screenshot.png)

-In this project, we are building a Tic Tac Toe game (Again) but this time it’s being rendered in the browser.
-No backend.
-This project is geared towards employing the Factory Functions and The Module Pattern logic.
-The main goal was to put into practice these concepts along with the main concepts of Object-Oriented Programming.
+This project aimed to employ and understand how to use the Factory Functions and The Module Pattern logic.
+The main goal was to put into practice these concepts with the main objectives of Object-Oriented Programming.
 Particularly, classes/objects and how to access their methods and attributes.

 ## Built With